Is Your Diffusion Sampler Actually Correct? A Sampler-Centric Evaluation of Discrete Diffusion Language Models

-where $\sigma_t$ controls the probability of discarding a generated token, allowing the sampler to undo previous decisions and perform iterative refinement of errors. $\texttt{[M]}$ denotes the special mask token, and $\delta_{\texttt{[M]}}$ places all probability mass on re-masking the current position.
+\textbf{(4) ReMDM} modifies the sampler by allowing already decoded tokens to be masked again.
+In particular, when $z_t^{(u)}\neq \texttt{[M]}$, the reverse step can be written as

-\textbf{Role of the sampler.} The distinction between the denoiser and the sampler is crucial.
-The denoiser provides a local conditional distribution $p_\theta(x_0 \mid z_t)$, while the sampler defines the integration path and update rules (e.g., the re-masking rate $\sigma_t$ or the step size $\Delta t$).
-These structural choices can introduce what we refer to as \emph{sampling error}, even when the denoiser itself is accurate.
-We next introduce a controlled framework designed to isolate sampler-induced error.
+Thus, $\sigma_t$ controls the probability of remasking a decoded token, allowing the sampler to undo previous decisions and perform iterative refinement.
+For masked positions, ReMDM uses the corresponding schedule-dependent posterior involving $\alpha_t$ and $\alpha_s$.